 - The way organizations and businesses operate and deliver value to their clients is continuously changing, and open-minded business managers must show flexibility to benefit from new innovative solutions.

-- Deciding whether RPA is the right solution for your organization to reach operational excellence depends on nine key questions.
+- Deciding whether Robotic Process Automation (RPA) is the right solution for your organization to reach operational excellence depends on nine key questions.

-In many industries, robots are being integrated to replicate the repetitive and sometimes dangerous activities such as sea explorations, disaster response, welding that previously humans performed.
+In many industries, robots are being integrated to replicate the repetitive and sometimes dangerous activities previously performed by humans, such as sea exploration, disaster response, and welding.

 WHAT IS ROBOTIC PROCESS AUTOMATION (RPA)?

 As 2022 progresses, more and more business leaders are hearing about Robotic Process Automation and how all types of industries are leveraging this innovative technology.
 As it happens, according to Gartner, RPA is the fastest-growing segment of the enterprise software market.

 RPA uses software robots or “bots” to automate repetitive, high-volume, low complexity processes.
 Bots can perform tasks that are recurring yet simple at a much higher rate than a human could.
 Organizations also use bots for anything from automating workflows to performing time-consuming tasks such as updating payroll data and employee contacts, to transferring data from spreadsheets to a customer relationship management (CRM) system.
 RPA can work tirelessly, error-free, and with incredible speed.

 WHAT CAN RPA DO FOR YOUR ORGANIZATION?

 One of the essential benefits of RPA is that once the bot is set up with the correct rules, it never goes wrong!
 The bot can guarantee 100% consistency every time it is triggered, and it does not need breaks since it can operate 24/7.

 Other RPA benefits include a reduction in operational cost as well as in the cycle time of processes, as it performs tasks more efficiently than humans.